Multi Entry & Single Entry Visa Ireland

 Depending on your visa and travelling intention, you’ll need a valid multi entry visa or single entry permission to enter Ireland.

-What are the Multiple Entry and Single Entry Visas/Permit?
+What are the Multiple Entry and Single Entry Visas for Ireland?

-With a multiple entry visa, you can enter Ireland more than once.
-On the contrary, a single entry visa allows you to enter the country just once.
+With a multiple entry visa, you can enter Ireland more than once but a single entry visa allows you to enter the country just once.
 You must know the type of visa you need for your visa type.

 For example, you can apply for a single journey entry visa or re-entry visa if you’re accompanying a Long Stay D visa or Short Stay C visa.
 Each requires a different type of visa.

 Multi entry visas are typically for people who regularly travel to work from time to time in Ireland.
-That way, they can travel in and out of the country without needing new visas.
+That way, they can travel in and out of the country without need to apply for a new visa.
 However, some multiple entry visas may require re-entry permissions whenever you travel out of the country.

-Furthermore, there may be limits to the number of times you can enter with a multi entry visa permit.
+There may also be limits to the number of times you can enter with a multi entry visa permit.
 If there is, the dates will be stamped in your permit.
 Single entry visa permits typically fit those who are just visiting Ireland.

 If you’re a resident in Ireland, you may also need a single entry visa permit if you’re travelling out and will return.
 It’s easier to get a single entry visa permit than a multi entry visa permit.
 Most multi entry visas are issued under special circumstances.